unyimesamuel891/url-smartlink-shortener/README.md

 - **Interactions:** Subtle hover states, fade-in animations, and tactile feedback
 - **Layout:** Asymmetric grids and intentional whitespace create visual interest

-The result is a tool that feels **made by developers, for developers** — not a corporate platform or amateur project.
+The result is a tool that feels **made by a developer(me), for developers** — not a corporate platform or amateur project.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites